joshmarinacci/mred-base-glitch/README.md

-To make updates to the `general-editor` and update this repo with the newer build of the editor follow these steps:
+To make updates to the `mred` and update this repo with the newer build of the editor follow these steps:

-* Check out the `general-editor` repo in a new directory
+* Check out the `mred` repo in a new directory
 * Install deps and build it
   * `npm install`
   *  _make changes_
   * `npm run build`
-* Push the changes to `general-editor` back to github.
+* Push the changes to `mred` back to github.
-* Go to the Glitch console at update from the general-editor repository with `git submodule update --remote`.
-Note, that you can change the submodule to point at a branch in the general-editor repository, or a fork of your own.
+* Go to the Glitch console at update from the mred repository with `git submodule update --remote`.
+Note, that you can change the submodule to point at a branch in the mred repository, or a fork of your own.
 See [the git cookbook page on submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for examples of using submodules effectively.

 Alternatively
 * Create a new Glitch from the repo following the instructions in the previous section